+Pocket Wetlands

 Use these systems for smaller drainage areas from one to ten acres.
 To maintain adequate water levels, excavate pocket wetlands to the groundwater table.
 Pocket wetlands that are supported exclusively by stormwater runoff generally will have difficulty maintaining marsh vegetation during normal dry periods each summer.